HEP-PBSP/SIMUnet/docs/sphinx/source/tutorials/Installation.rst

 SIMUnet installation guide
 ==========================

 The installation process for SIMUnet is very similar to the one for NNPDF, more details can be found on their `website <https://docs.nnpdf.science/get-started/installation.html>`_.
-The only difference is that you need to clone the SIMUnet repository instead of the NNPDF one.
+The only difference is that you need to clone the SIMUnet repository from `SIMUnet GitHub <https://github.com/HEP-PBSP/SIMUnet>`_.

 .. _linux-installation:

 Linux
 -------------------------

 The following instructions have been tested on a Linux system.

 .. _dependencies-label-linux: